-Denkavit Utilising M&A and Partnerships to Stay Top of Young Animal Nutrition Industry
+Denkavit Utilising M&A to Stay Top of Young Animal Nutrition Industry

 09 Jun 2020 Source: Denkavit via Feedinfo News Service

-“Our mission is to be the most attractive partner globally in young animal nutrition, veal and special ingredients and we have taken several steps to get where we are today” Mr. Botter told us.
+“Our mission is to be the most attractive partner globally in young animal nutrition, veal and special ingredients and we have taken several steps to get where we are today,” Mr Botter told us.
 “We have increased our R&D capacity, both in human resources and facilities, to be able to put more effort into researching the field of young animal nutrition.
 We have built a new pig farm as part of our DenkaFarm Innovation Centre, where we produce 8,000 piglets annually.
-We have also further strengthened cooperation with several international players in the animal nutrition industry.
-We believe that strategic partnerships are important to allow us to grow with our partners and take our business to the next level.”
+Also further strengthened cooperation with several international players in the animal nutrition industry.
+Our believe that strategic partnerships are important to allow us to grow with our partners and take our business to the next level.”

 Denkavit’s Commercial Director explained that these acquisitions were made to bolster the strategic reach of the company globally: “The United States is one of the largest milk-producing countries in the world with great market potential.
 However local presence is the only option to participate in this market as import taxes make it very difficult for us to import our products.
-The acquisition of Grober’s U.S. based subsidiary Grober Nutrition Inc. supports Denkavit’s ambition to become a global leader in calf milk replacer in all major dairy producing countries.
+The acquisition of Grober’s U.S.-based subsidiary Grober Nutrition Inc. supports Denkavit’s ambition to become a global leader in calf milk replacers in all major dairy-producing countries.
 It also made sense as Grober and Denkavit have been working together for 30 years and have similar values and an aligned commitment to quality and excellence in feed ingredients.”

 “Italy is a very important market for us as it is one of the biggest markets for veal meat consumption in Europe.
 We have had a sales office in Italy for more than 25 years but to grow our local business and secure the supply of raw materials, acquiring a local player was the logical next step.
 In Italy there are two local milk replacer companies, so we bought one of the two: the family-owned company Frabes.
-With this acquisition we are able to produce milk replacers locally, but also to produce our own Whey Protein Concentrate (WPC) which is an important raw material for our products.
-Due to owning drying facilities ourselves, we can dry dairy raw materials which makes us less dependent on world dairy markets,” Mr. Botter added.
+With this acquisition, we can produce milk replacers locally but also produce our own Whey Protein Concentrate (WPC) which is an important raw material for our products.
+Due to owning drying facilities ourselves, we can dry dairy raw materials which makes us less dependent on world dairy markets,” Mr Botter added.

-This period of growth for Denkavit means an opportunity for the company to understand the true challenges being faced by their customers so they can meet their needs in the most effective way.
+This period of growth for Denkavit means an opportunity for the company to understand the true challenges being faced by their customers so they can meet their needs most effectively.

 According to Denkavit, one of the biggest challenges for these businesses is the focus on antibiotic reduction due to antimicrobial resistance.

 “Another challenge we have seen emerging are new demands from retail and consumer organizations who are imposing more and more specific requirements which farmers have to fulfil.
 Requests include locally produced raw materials, GMO-free feed and sustainable raw materials.
-We are able to react quickly to these new developments, and through producing customer-specific concepts we can handle local requirements,” she added.
+We can react quickly to these new developments, and through producing customer-specific concepts we can handle local requirements,” she added.

 At present it is clear animal nutrition markets have been impacted by the COVID-19 pandemic, so we asked how COVID-19 has affected Denkavit.

-“We have a number of strategic objectives.
-First we will focus on new raw materials as we want to create more sustainable products and also are finding some raw materials harder to source due to market volatility and availability.
+“We have several strategic objectives.
+First, we will focus on new raw materials as we want to create more sustainable products and also are finding some raw materials harder to source due to market volatility and availability.
 Denkavit is working with research institutes, universities, partners and even start-ups to create solutions.
-Developing long-term partnerships is important for our business and we find that if all parties benefit you’ll get to exceptional results, which fits well with our motto: ‘Growing Together’.”
+Developing long-term partnerships is important for our business and we find that if all parties benefit you’ll get to exceptional results, which fits well with our motto: ‘Growing Together.”

-For Mr. Botter, young animal nutrition as a stand-alone physical product is likely to disappear in a number of years, and what will last are concepts in which nutrition is combined with other products, knowledge and support.
+For Mr Botter, young animal nutrition as a stand-alone physical product is likely to disappear in several years, and what will last are concepts in which nutrition is combined with other products, knowledge and support.
 By combining several disciplines (like nutrition, animal health and production technologies), he sees his company creating new concepts that will help farmers to improve the quality and health of young animals.
 “Innovation is one of our core values (next to quality, integrity and care).
-We invest a significant percentage of our revenue in innovation, not just to improve existing products, but to fulfill the unmet needs of our customers related to products, services, knowledge and completely new novelties.”
+We invest a significant percentage of our revenue in innovation, not just to improve existing products, but to fulfil the unmet needs of our customers related to products, services, knowledge and completely new novelties.”